Want to know more?

-It is a requirement of the program that all au pairs hold a valid driving license, so we cannot accept your application until you have passed your driving test.
+It is a requirement of the program that all au pairs hold a valid driver's license, so we cannot accept your application until you have passed your driving test.
 However, in the meantime, we recommend that you complete the rest of your application so that we are ready to accept you once you’ve passed your driving test.
 For safety reasons, it is essential that you are an experienced, responsible driver, and will feel comfortable driving in the USA.

 How does the matching process work?